yoyocharlie/flashcards/README.md

 * Knowledge of how to CRUD using a database.
 * Knowledge of prop drilling through delivering props to components.

-### Thank you, Inventive for taking the time to speak with me and for giving me the opportunity to work on this take-home.
+### Thank you, Inventive, for taking the time to speak with me and for giving me the opportunity to work on this take-home.
 I hope we get to chat soon!